Alexcalyx/BugBuster-MVP/README.md

-*Note: This application is just a MVP, various features listed have not been impleneted yet bu can be added to make it a working application.
+*Note: This application is just a MVP, various features listed have not been impleneted yet but can be added to make it into a working application.
 As of now we have hard-coded data for list of users, bugs and comments which can be later substituted with real data by connecting it to a database like Firebase.

 ## Table of Contents